 |Turnip greens with tubers in a market.|

-Turnip tops feature very broad leaves akin to beets or swiss chard with long and sometimes broad, thick petiole.
+Turnip tops feature very broad leaves akin to beets or swiss chard with long and sometimes wide, thick petiole.
 Trim away any tough and woody petioles.
 Remove any old overmature, wilted, bruised leaves.
 Then, wash prepared leaves in a colander under cold tap water to remove any surface sand and dirt.
 Gently swish away excess water or mop dry using a paper towel.
-Chop the leaves and petioles to desired length using a kitchen knife.
+Chop the leaves and petioles to the desired length using a kitchen knife.

 Here are some serving tips:

-Oxalic acid content in the turnip greens is very low (0.05 g/100g) on comparison to other high oxalate content greens and vegetables like turnip-tuber (0.21g/100g), amaranth (1.09 g/100g), parsley (1.70 g/100g), etc. This bitter principle in mature leaves is because of their high mineral content.
+Oxalic acid content in the turnip greens is very small (0.05 g/100g) in comparison to other high oxalate content greens and vegetables like turnip-tuber (0.21g/100g), amaranth (1.09 g/100g), parsley (1.70 g/100g), etc. This bitter principle in mature leaves is because of their high mineral content.
 It can be minimized by boiling turnip greens in hot water and then discarding it before adding the greens in recipes.
 (Medical disclaimer).

-<<-Back to Vegetable Nutrition from Turnip greens.
-Please visit here for impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.
+≺≺ Back to Vegetables from Turnip greens.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.

-2. University of Illinois Extension-Watch your garden grow.
+University of Illinois Extension-Watch your garden grow.

-3. Oxalic acid content of selected vegetables-USDA.
+Oxalic acid content of selected vegetables-USDA.